nxskok/pasias/docs/23-mds.md

 they do on the two-dimensional map.)

-So we can look at the three-dimensional map coordinates and the discriminant analysis and ask ``what distinguishes the clusters?''.
+So we can look at the three-dimensional map coordinates and the discriminant analysis and ask "what distinguishes the clusters?".
 Map coordinates first.
 I need `points` since I ran the scaling with `eig=T`: